A14 – Recognition of Prior Learning

 The College will record successful assessment of Informal Learning for courses in the student information system in the same way in which grades are normally transcribed.
 Grades may be recorded where assessment rubrics were used.
 Where this is not appropriate, the designation “CR” (Credit) will be used.

-The College will record unsuccessful assessment of Informal Learning as “NC” (Not Complete) in the student information system.
+The College will record unsuccessful assessment of Informal Learning as “NC” (No Credit) in the student information system.

 Program Chairs/Managers or their designate will provide a completed “Results of Challenge Process and/or Portfolio Assessment” form to the RPL Advisor, appropriate student records representative, and to the student.